<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Wed, 15 Jan 2025 00:00:00 GMT</pubDate>

-<description>Python framework that lets LLMs control browsers through a perceive-act loop.
-DOM-first approach, works with Claude, GPT, Gemini, and local models.
-89% on WebVoyager.</description>
+<description>browser-use is a Python framework that gives LLMs agentic browser control via a DOM-first perceive-act loop.
+Works with Claude, GPT-4, Gemini, and local models.
+89% on WebVoyager benchmark.
+85k+ GitHub stars.</description>

 <category>tools-tips</category>